10-3-pursuit/video-game-data-capture/readme.md

 <!--![Lara Croft - peakpx](./assets/lara-croft-peakpx.jpg)-->

 ### You have the option to complete two functions.
+Data for these games is located in the data folder.
+**Please do not hard code data in your functions**

 Start with the `findGamesByGenre` questionm which we will go over in class.